orangethirty/LEDee/README.md

 I've managed to collect along the years of building robots and hacking hardware.

+###Pictures will be uploaded soon.
+Right now its just an arduino (sorry LEDee, you are more than an ardunio to me) with an LED.
+Next week it should have more sensors on it.
+Will include pictrues with that update.

 ###Build your own LEDee!

 I plan to add an ethernet shield to LEDee.
 This will allow it to